thomasjbradley/todosaurus/README.md

 ## Progressive web app

 The app is designed as a Progressive Web App that you can add to your desktop using a browser.
-Or just us in the browser with LocalStorage.
+Or just use it in the browser with LocalStorage.

 It was previously an NW.js application but the maintenance was too much of a hurdle, with constant operating system changes and dependencies.
 This is a simpler version, but hopefully better maintained.